The Assistant’s Handbook

-Your responsibilities can vary depending on what the engineer wants to do on their own and what they will trust you to setup for them.
-The key here is to get to know each engineer individually, their preferences and setup choices and make sure when they enter the room they are ready to go to work.
-A general list of tasks include:
+Your responsibilities can vary depending on what the engineer wants to do on their own and what they will trust you to set up for them.
+The key here is to get to know each engineer individually, their preferences, and setup choices, and make sure when they enter the room; they are ready to go to work.
+A general list of tasks includes:

 -contact the engineer and arrive EARLY

 -prep their Pro Tools/DAW session, including labeling, mic choices, notes, etc.